Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 Adjacent to the castle is the stunning Korakuen Garden, considered one of Japan’s top three most beautiful gardens, boasting picturesque landscapes, traditional tea houses, and tranquil ponds.

-Art enthusiasts will appreciate the Okayama Prefectural Museum of Art, which houses an impressive modern and contemporary artwork collection.
+Art enthusiasts will appreciate the Okayama Prefectural Museum of Art, which houses an impressive collection of modern and contemporary artworks.

 The city is famous for its connection to the legend of Momotaro, a popular Japanese folklore hero, and visitors can explore the Momotaro Shrine and learn about the story’s significance.